 PowerBlock Sport 2.4 Adjustable Dumbbell review: Workout performance

 After a few weeks of use and numerous punishing CrossFit-style workouts, which involved weighted exercises and the use of rowing machines, exercise bikes and air bikes, the Powerblock Sport 2.4 quickly became integral to my regular home-based strength building and cardio sessions.

 Admittedly, 11kg isn’t really heavy enough to make good progress on the bigger movements, such as squats and pressing, but incorporating the weights into higher-rep or slow tempo sessions reaped solid rewards in the form of burning muscles and aching limbs a day or so afterwards.

 Mastering the weight selection proved a bit fiddly at first, as you have to get the prongs of the selector pin flush with the rail of the weight that you want.
 Otherwise, it’s easy to accidentally partially select a weight and have the interior slide out without the desired weight connected.

-This is more prevalent when more stacks (thus more weight) is selected, but it doesn’t take long to work out a method of rapidly changing weight.
+This is more prevalent when more stacks (thus more weight) are selected, but it doesn’t take long to work out a method of rapidly changing weight.
 Handily, there’s an elastic loop that keeps the selector pin from dropping and also helps guide things into place.

 Despite the appearance, the recessed handle is easy to live with and allows for plenty of wrist mobility, so it is possible to carry out complex compound movements, such as dumbbell clean and press or lunge movements with curls.